erinrwhite/github-for-researchers/README.md

 public vs. private
 -----
 [Repositories](https://help.github.com/articles/create-a-repo) ("repos") are collections of files.

 Any public repositories are free.
 Private repos are cheap.
 There are discounts and [free private repos for educational users](https://github.com/edu).

+You can also [add a license](https://github.com/blog/1530-choosing-an-open-source-license) to your public content.

 writers/academics on github
 -----